sumanjs/suman/README.md

 This project summarily improves Mocha on every level, and also borrows excellent features from Tape/AVA such as the plan features and the use of t as a singular param to both hooks and test cases.
-It all gels together quite nicely into a library that is much more powerful than both AVA and Mocha.
-The biggest advantage Mocha has over Tape/AVA is the nested describe/suite blocks.
+It all gels together quite nicely into a library that is much more powerful than both AVA and Mocha. _The biggest advantage Mocha has over Tape/AVA is the nested describe/suite blocks_.
 These are huge once you start writing non-trivial tests. **By the way, conversion from Mocha to Suman is automated with this library.** The other advantage of Suman is that Suman does not require transpilation - AVA does require transpilation - which adds a lot of complexity and overhead that you may not want.
 We don't need Babel to have good features, nor do we need to transpile to get ES7 async/await behavior as this can be achieved with ES6 generators + promises!